Candice Marie Benbow is a writer and theologian.

-Candice is a native of Winston-Salem, North Carolina and a graduate of Tennessee State University, where she obtained a Bachelor of Science degree in Africana Studies (2005).
+A native of Winston-Salem, North Carolina, Candice is a graduate of Tennessee State University, where she obtained a Bachelor of Science degree in Africana Studies (2005).
 She holds a Master of Arts in Sociology from North Carolina Central University (2009) and a Master of Divinity from Duke Divinity School (2015).
-Currently, she is a doctoral student in Religion and Society at Princeton Theological Seminary and a Lecturer in Women's and Gender Studies at Rutgers University.
-Her work lies at the intersections of Black feminist theory, womanist theology and doctrines of creation.
+Currently, she is a Lecturer in Women's and Gender Studies at Rutgers University.
+Her work lies at the intersections of Black feminist theory, womanist theology and Black female sexuality.

 In 2015, she created "Red Lip Theology", a movement to encourage Black women to embrace their whole selves as good creation.
 With central themes of beauty, faith and feminism, "Red Lip Theology" focuses on the fullness of Black women’s lives and their capacity to manifest healing and transformation.